alienzhou/css-only-chat-node/README.md

 CSS-only Chat is an asynchronous chat that sends + receives messages in the browser with no reloads and no javascript.
 This repository use all the tricks mentioned in css-only-chat to build a NodeJS version.

-To make it simple, this repository uses an in-memory cache (`cache.js` module) to replace Redis.
+To make it simple, this repository uses an in-memory cache module (`cache.js` file) to replace Redis.

 ## How it works